-Multi-agency Safeguarding Hub: 0300 456 0108
+Multi-Agency Safeguarding Hub (MASH): 0300 456 0108

-Out of hours Emergency Duty Service (5.00pm to 9.00am Weekdays 4pm Friday to 9am Monday): 0300 456 0100
+- Out of Hours Emergency Duty Service: 0300 456 0100 (5.00pm to 9.00am weekdays, 4:00pm Friday to 9:00am Monday) - If the child is in immediate risk, dial 999 and ask for police assistance

-If the child is in immediate risk dial 999 and ask for police assistance
+MASH will:

-- Acknowledge receipt of referral Decide on next course of action (within 1) working day) - 3.
-Feedback decision to referrer (e.g. further assessment including Strategy Discussion /Child protection enquiries; no further action required for children's social care and Early Help CAF recommended; referral to other agency for service provision).
+- 1. Acknowledge receipt of referral - 2.
+Decide on next course of action (within 1 working day) - 3.
+Provide feedback decision to referrer (e.g. further assessment including: strategy discussion/child protection enquiries; no further action required for children's social care and early help assessment/CAF recommended; referral to other agency for service provision).